cynthisl/uw-mutmut-examples/README.md

 ### Other infrastructure improvements

-* Multiple mutations per operator.
+* Multiple mutations per operator
+  * This improvement was needed because our new mutators take the same node and mutate it multiple ways, but base mutmut could only make one mutation per node.
+  * To use, pass back the all mutations as values in a dict; they will be parsed out on checking the return type.
+    * Ideally, the return type would be a custom class for mutations, but refactoring the existing mutations to use it is outside the scope of this class.
+    * This couldn't be a list because type list is already in use.
-* Tag mutations with mutation category names -- this makes it easier for a mutmut user to understand which kinds of mutations are productive for a particular code base and test suite.
+* Tag mutations with mutation category names
+  * This makes it easier for a mutmut user to understand which kinds of mutations are productive for a particular code base and test suite.
+  * To use, return the mutation as a tuple with the pack_mutator_tuple(mutation, name).

 ## How did we test this?